oscar-bender-stone/honors-thesis/source/1_introduction.typ

     - _Use this definition to justify universality!_

+Our overarching architecture is based on a key idea: separate _cheap queries_ from _expensive search_.
+We focus on implementing the queries completeley, enabling arbitrary extensions to search procedures.
+This is inspired by and generalizes DPLL(T) @dpll_t for SMT-LIB solvers.
+Additionally, this enables future exploration for implementing general programs.

 == Goals

 The aim of this thesis is to create a universal information language to